 Keynote codes can be entered directly in the keynote parameter field of the Family Type dialogue box.
 However, it is generally easier to use the keynote *txt file, where all keynotes can be seen as a group.
 If the keynote in the text file is different from the one already entered in the dialogue box, the keynoting tool will overwrite the one in the dialogue box if it is used on that object.
 Keynotes are generally associated with a country’s specification system.
 For example, in the UK, the National Building Specification (NBS) is used to describe the materials, standards and quality of a construction project.
 In Australia, NATSPEC is used.

-Schedules are important as both a Quality Assurance (QA) check and also as a documentation system.
+Schedules are technically a view, not an annotation.
+However, they are important as both a Quality Assurance (QA) check and also as a documentation system.
 Typical schedules include doors, windows, walls, furniture and equipment.
 To create a schedule:

 - Go to the Project Browser, right-click on Schedule/Quantities > New Schedule/Quantities.
 Alternatively go View > Create > Schedules > Schedule/Quantities.